A chill wind / that blew nobody / any good.

 – the Haikook

-One thought on “A chill wind / that blew nobody / any good.
+One reply to “A chill wind / that blew nobody / any good.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.